Som-Energia/openerp-somrepresenta/docs/design.md

 5.a.3.
 Go to step 10

 3.a. [x] Wizard detects that the user is already relatated to an address 3.a.1.
-Wizard verifies that the linked address partner is not broken 3.a.2.
+Wizard verifies that the linked address is not broken 3.a.2.
 Wizard verifies that the linked address is the first one 3.a.3.
 Wizard verifies that there is no more partners with that VAT 3.a.4.
 Wizard verifies that the partner is missing the category